kubeflow/website/content/en/docs/started/installing-kubeflow.md

   </table>
 </div>

-#### Raw Manifests
+#### Kubeflow Manifests

-The raw Kubeflow Manifests are aggregated by the Manifests Working Group and are intended to be used as the **base of packaged distributions**.
+The Kubeflow Manifests are aggregated by the Manifests Working Group and are intended to be used as the **base of packaged distributions**.

 Kubeflow Manifests contain all Kubeflow Components, Kubeflow Central Dashboard, and other Kubeflow